zeustd/fleet-manager-php/README.md

 - Set Maintenance Reminders/Schedule
 - Record Digital Documents
 - Record Accidents
+- GPS Tracking
+- - Supports GPS Listener to recieve data from Traccar and record it against the vehicle
+- - Add the trackers uniqueId against the vehicle in fleet record, and configure to forward location data to the gps.php script

 ### Upcoming Features:
 - - Get Maintenace Records (Paginated)